rappopo/dab-couch-es/README.md

 I make this stupid package because I work alot with both CouchDB and Elasticsearch.
 Both systems are connected to each other through [@rappopo/nesu](https://github.com/rappopo/nesu) in the back, which basically listen to CouchDB changes stream and forward it to Elasticsearch for indexing.

 So whenever I create/update/delete document on CouchDB, it will be ready for querying in Elasticsearch.
 Perfecto!
 Right?
-Or, ... emh... still pretty stupid ??
+Or, ... emh... still pretty stupid isn't it ??

 ## Installation